Giveth/giveth-wiki/wiki/documentation/mvp.md

 ![Relations between DACs, Campaigns and Milestones](../images/mvp-role-locality.svg)

-<a name="mvp-fig-role-locality">Figure 2</a>: The locality of roles.
-Every DAC has exactly one Delegate, every Campaign a Fundraiser and Campaign Reviewer and every milestone has a Reviewer, Maker and Spender.
+<a name="mvp-fig-role-locality">Figure 2</a>: The locality of roles, all the roles have a limited scope and once the entity seize to exist so do the roles.
+Every DAC contains exactly one Delegate, every Campaign a Fundraiser and Campaign Reviewer and every milestone has a Reviewer, Maker and Spender.
 The Giver is not associated with any entity explicitely but may interact with all of them.

-### DACs and Delegates
+### DACs
 Decentralised Altruistic Communities are the most general entity in the Giveth System.
 The purpose of a DAC is to provide Givers a mean to give money to a cause without having to research the projects making the change.
 Any money donated to a DAC can be retrieved by the Giver, however we strongly discourage Givers to do so.
-The funds are
+The funds remain in the DAC until they are delegated to a Campaign or a Milestone.

+#### Delegate
+Delegate is the owner of a DAC and can delegate the funds donated to it.

-### Campaigns and Fundraisers
+### Campaigns

 ### Milestones